 In a world where 12% of people suffers from chronic migraines (1), pain medication is a welcome commodity.
 Even more so if the medication in question poses no serious long-term side effects.

-The most common treatment for migraines usually revolves around traditional painkillers, such as paracetamol and ibuprofen.
+The most common treatment for migraine pain usually revolves around painkillers such as paracetamol and ibuprofen.

-A headache is an unpleasant feeling of pressure on the forehead or scalp or the back of the neck.
-The pain can range from mild to severe, lasting from a couple of hours to even a few days, but it occurs on both sides of the head.
-It’s usually caused by stress and anxiety.
+Normal headache is an unpleasant feeling of pressure on the forehead, scalp or the back of the neck.
+The pain can range from mild to severe, lasts from a couple of hours to a few days, and is symmetrical in nature.
+It is usually caused by stress and anxiety.

-When you have a migraine, you feel pain in one-half of your head, usually followed by other symptoms such as nausea and vomiting, pain behind one eye, ear or in the temples, light sensitivity and even temporary vision loss.
+When you have a migraine, you feel pain in one-half of your head, behind one eye, ear or in the temples.
+Many develop sensitivity to light and even temporary vision loss in extreme cases.

-About a quarter of migraine patients experience a visual disturbance, something like seeing an aura.
-It’s like seeing geometric patterns and blurred light in your peripheral vision.
+As much as 25% of patients experience a visual disturbance.
+They describe this as seeing geometric patterns and blurred light in their peripheral vision.

 Migraines can last from 4 to 72 hours.
 The latter is exhausting, to say the least.

 We still don’t know for certain what causes migraines but, as is usually the case when we are clueless, genetic and environmental factors are to blame.

 Chronic migraine sufferers might notice how some situations or things trigger a migraine attack: Particular smells, bright lights, loud noises, certain medications or just a night of bad sleep.